pictowolf/role-elasticsearch/README.md

 ```yaml
 es_generate_certs: false
 ```
-Still WiP.
-This will be used for xpack security and internode TLS.
+This will generate and setup transport TLS and HTTP TLS using self signed certificates from Elastic.

 Example Playbook
 ----------------